dildeolupbiten/TkAstroDb/README.md

 ## Dependencies

 In order to run **TkAstroDb**, at least [Python](https://www.python.org/)'s 3.6 version must be installed on your computer.
 Note that in order to use Python on the command prompt, Python should be added to the PATH.
-Users don't have to install manually the libraries that are used by the program, when the program first runs, the necessary libraries will be downloaded and installed automatically.
+Users have not to install manually the libraries that are used by the program, when the program first runs, the necessary libraries will be downloaded and installed automatically.

 ## Usage